BaronSamediOfficial/Linux/LinuxCheatsheet.md

 strace -c <BASH_COMMAND>                # This shows the counter view of the strace so you can enumerate the time, calls, errors, syscalls.
-Great for compareing commands. man (7) signal                          # will show you the man page for all the different Linux signals netstat -tulpen                         # list open ports sudo lsof -i tcp -nP                    # for mac list all open tcp ports
+Great for compareing commands. man (7) signal                          # will show you the man page for all the different Linux signals netstat -tulpen                         # list open ports netstat -vanp tcp                       # check what ports are running what sudo lsof -i tcp -nP                    # for mac list all open tcp ports
 ```
 # automation commands